Jellygill/Mary.MattyMovies/README.md

+## 🩷 I love you my Honey.
+This website is for you so you won't have a hard time with watching movies hehe!

 # Mary.MattyMovies 🎬

-A modern, responsive, dark-cinematic personal movie streaming interface designed for desktop, tablet, and mobile devices.
+A modern, responsive, dark-cinematic personal movie streaming interface designed for my Mary Iris Martinez.

-Inspired by premium streaming platforms like Netflix with smooth card hover scale effects, glassmorphic navigation, continuous watching progress tracking, watchlist storage, and a custom HTML5 video player.
+Inspired by premium streaming platforms like Netflix with smooth card hover scale effects, continuous watching progress tracking, watchlist storage, and a custom HTML5 video player.

 ---